tsirakisn/xen/docs/misc/xen-command-line.markdown

 'efi' instructs Xen to reboot using the EFI reboot call (in EFI mode by default it will use that method first).

-### rmrr
-> '= start<-end>=[s1]bdf1[,[s1]bdf2[,...]];start<-end>=[s2]bdf1[,[s2]bdf2[,...]]

-Define RMRR units that are missing from ACPI table along with device they belong to and use them for 1:1 mapping.
-End addresses can be omitted and one page will be mapped.
-The ranges are inclusive when start and end are specified.
-If segment of the first device is not specified, segment zero will be used.
-If other segments are not specified, first device segment will be used.
-If a segment is specified for other than the first device and it does not match the one specified for the first one, an error will be reported.

-'start' and 'end' values are page numbers (not full physical addresses), in hexadecimal format (can optionally be preceded by "0x").

-Usage example: If device 0:0:1d.0 requires one page (0xd5d45) to be reserved, and device 0:0:1a.0 requires three pages (0xd5d46 thru 0xd5d48) to be reserved, one usage would be:

-rmrr=d5d45=0:0:1d.0;0xd5d46-0xd5d48=0:0:1a.0

-Note: grub2 requires to escape or use quotations if special characters are used, namely ';', refer to the grub2 documentation if multiple ranges are specified.

 ### ro-hpet
 > `= <boolean>`